Welcome to our Website!

 AGGRESSIVE DOGS - DO THE RIGHT THING

 If you have a dog that is truly aggressive to people or other dogs, then please do not pass them on to another organization where someone may get hurt before they discover this.
 A dog that has attacked a human and drawn blood, or attacked and caused serious damage to another dog without good reason, should be put down rather than re-homed.
 This is also true if they are dedicated to killing cats, not just chasing them.
-There are a lot of pet cats out there and it would be tragic for your dog to pull out of its leash and kill someone's beloved cat while its new owner watched in horror.
+There are a lot of pet cats out there and it would be tragic for your dog to get out and kill someone's beloved cat while its new owner watched in horror.
 This procedure is less frightening for your dog if it is done by a vet they are familiar with.
 Don't leave this task to a stranger.
 Do what is right for your dog, not easiest for you.
 The High Plateau Humane Society sells low cost euthanasia certificates to ensure that all dogs have access to humane euthanasia.